 Yes!
 You can make the batter a day in advance and store it in the refrigerator until you're ready to bake.
 Once completely cool, you can store these muffins in an airtight container for 2-3 days on your counter.
 If you'd like to store them longer, they freeze beautifully and will keep for months in the freezer!

 The short answer: no. This step will help your muffins to raise taller and rounder during baking, but this step isn't required!

 You know that you're in for a good day when there are homemade muffins for breakfast (or an afternoon pick-me-up)!
 If you're looking for other muffin recipes, check out my Buttermilk Chocolate Chip Muffins and my Honey Ginger Pear Muffins!

 Butterscotch Banana Muffins

 - ½ cup unsalted butter, at room temperature (1 stick)

 - 1 cup sugar

-- ⅔ cup buttermilk (see note)
+- ⅔ cup buttermilk, at room temperature (see note)

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract